Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Entanglement dynamics

 where $\gamma$ and $\gamma_0$ are the reservoir and the system decay rate respectively.
 This choice in turn implies that the correlation function $B(t)$, as given in the previous section, is

 and consequently

 We have already demonstrated that starting from the Bell state

-at a generic time $t$ the density operator describing our system can be written as given in Eq.(\ref{rho}).
-It is interesting to analyze how the interaction of the two coupled spins with the environments modify the entanglement initially present in the system.
-To this end we consider the time behavior of the concurrence function \cite{wootters} of the two spins.
-Exploiting Eq.(\ref{rho}) it is easy to demonstrate that in correspondence to any environment spectral density, the concurrence function is given by
+at a generic time $t$ the density operator describing our system can be written as in Eq.(\ref{rho}).
+It is interesting to analyze how the interaction of the two coupled spins with the environments modifies the entanglement initially present in the system.
+To this end we consider the time behavior of the concurrence \cite{wootters} of the two spins.
+Using Eq.(\ref{rho}) it is easy to demonstrate that in correspondence to any environmental spectral density, the concurrence is given by

 Thus, when $J(\omega)$ assumes the form (\ref{lorentz}) we have